Community mental health and substance abuse services

 Substance Abuse Prevention Services

 Classes for those assessed as appropriate to join in prevention classes related to alcohol, marijuana, and other drugs.
-School based substance abuse prevention services are also available, geared toward children and teens in partnership with various school districts.
+School based substance abuse prevention services are also available, geared toward children and teens in partnership with various school districts. *Prevention services are funded in part by Barry County United Way.

 Substance Abuse Assessment and Referral